 GDPR expect clear consent, but check-boxes are not necessary.
 If it’s perfectly clear what the user is subscribing to/for, then you don’t need to get additional consent via a check-box.

-If your opt-in very clearly says what will be happening when the users subscribe, then adding a check-box is unnecessary .
+If the opt-in clearly says what will be happening when the users subscribe, then adding a check-box is unnecessary.